MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |DomainURL|Edm.String|Yes|The domain URL that was browsed.|
 |Category|Edm.String|Yes|Category of browsed URL.|

-## Microsoft365 Copilot Scheduled Prompt schema
+## Microsoft 365 Copilot scheduled prompt schema

 Copilot Scheduled Prompts allow users to automate Copilot prompts so they run on a defined schedule in M365 Copilot chat.
 The audit records for events related to Copilot Scheduled Prompts use this schema (in addition to the [Common schema](#common-schema)).
 For details on how you can search for the audit logs from the compliance portal, see [Audit log activities](/microsoft-365/compliance/audit-log-activities).